emdant/SCIOT-Project/readme.md

 This is a simple front-end written in __Svelte__ (not a front-end person, so forgive my horrors) made to consult the data in the database using the `get-person` function.
 There is not any type of authentication and all you need is the fiscal code and a date to gather some person's location.
 The folder for this component is the `front/` one.

 ## Running it all
-_Note: you need Docker and docker-compose_
+_Note: you need Docker and docker-compose also, because of some nuclio limitations, the default gateway of the docker bridge network must be 172.17.0.1._

 Running the project is actually not that hard, in fact, docker-compose helps to make deployment easier, you just have to run `docker-compose up -d` and all components will be executed on docker, with the simulation container sending data to the queue.